edgedb/edgedb/docs/guides/migrations/guide.rst

 .. note::

-    Migrations (and other commands) take even less time if you are inside the REPL.
-The commands themselves are also a bit shorter:
-    ``\migration create`` followed by ``\migrate``.
-The migrations themselves also happen in less time because you are continually connected to a database when inside the REPL, compared to the command line which will first establish a connection whenever you type the command to create and apply a migration.
+    EdgeDB commands inside the REPL use a backslash instead of the ``edgedb`` command, so you can migrate your schema inside the REPL by typing ``\migration create`` , followed by ``\migrate``.
+Not only are the comands shorter, but they also execute faster.
+This is because the database client is already connected to your database when you're inside the REPL, which is not the case when creating and applying the migration via the CLI.

 Order matters in DDL
 --------------------